 Missing or inaccurate information

 You can't file an accurate return if you don't have all the information you need, or if what you have is incorrect.
-It's not unusual for some information returns, such as a Schedule K-1 or Form 1099, to arrive too late to allow you to complete your tax return by the April deadline.
+It's not unusual for some information returns, such as a Schedule K-1 or Form 1099, to arrive too late to allow you to complete your tax return by the filing deadline.
 The IRS does impose deadlines for filing information returns, but extensions are frequently granted.
-These extensions can be for 30 days or six months, depending on the return.
+These extensions can usually be for 30 days or six months, depending on the return.

 Financial institutions and investment companies typically send 1099s to their customers to report interest, dividends, capital gains and sale proceeds.
 These returns often need correction, especially if they are based on information from multiple investments.
 "Sometimes if a company knows they are going to be correcting 1099s," notes Martin Cole, a tax educator and former accountant, "they will send a notice to let clients know a change is coming."